Wedvich/knockout.macros/README.md

 Tests two or more values for strict inequality using `!==`.

-Supported Knockout versions
+Support
 ---
-It's still in early development, and has only been tested with Knockout 3.1 so far.
+Tested with Knockout 3.1, 3.0 and 2.3.

 License
 ---